 Deploy an Azure Kubernetes Service cluster using Azure GUI.

-Go to your Azure Organization portal to set up AKS for the Astera Server.
+Go to your to set up AKS for the Astera Server.

 Go to the search bar from your dashboard on Azure and type Kubernetes Service.